danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 }
 ```

-Or for an unknown amount, we can use the rest operator:
+Or for an unknown amount of parameters, we can use the rest operator:

 ##### extension-builder.pipe.ts